 Chuck Mix Script for Automated Temporal Layout and Layering

 The radio play should have a total duration of a couple minutes or so.
-The Chuck portion of the project will do the final assembly.
+The Chuck portion of the project will do the final assembly and can be run in the IDE, ultimately using the IDE record feature to capture the final product.
 Create a Chuck script that will read in your spatialized files and combine them into one output mix.
-The same example as above serves as a model of how to program a sequence of clips.
-Save your final webchuck mix using the record feature and name it
+The same webapp example as above serves as a model of how to program a sequence of clips.
+Save your final webchuck mix using the IDE record feature and rename it

 hw4.wav -- this single stereo .wav file will have binaural content so it'll need headphones or earbuds for listening.
 Copy the final file to your top-level homework factory directory.
 It should be there as